Page owner: Standards director

 The Late Payment Act was amended in 2013 to harmonise it with EU directives.
 Clients can set a credit period of up to 60 days (30 days for public-sector transactions) but that is the maximum and if you are not happy, ask for it to be reduced.
 If no contract exists, the default credit period is 30 days.
 The credit period begins on delivery of the goods or services or on receipt of the invoice, whichever is the later.

-This guidance was drawn up by former publications director Gillian Clarke and Anne Waddingham, an Advanced Professional Member with experience as both a client and a freelance, in consultation with FirstAssist (the LawCare Service to which the SfEP then subscribed), copyright and contract consultant Richard Balkwill and Mark Seaman of Sweet & Maxwell.
+This guidance was drawn up by former publications director Gillian Clarke and Anne Waddingham, an Advanced Professional Member with experience as both a client and a freelancer, in consultation with FirstAssist (the LawCare Service to which the SfEP then subscribed), copyright and contract consultant Richard Balkwill and Mark Seaman of Sweet & Maxwell.